system76/docs/content/audio.md

 | `rm -r ~/.config/pulse` |  `rm -r ~/.config/pulse` |
 | `pulseaudio -k` | |

 This set of commands first restarts the sound daemon and removes the user's configuration for PulseAudio.
-If still using PulseAudio as a server, restarts the PulseAudio server that will create new default audio configuration files.
+On systems still using PulseAudio as a server, it restarts the PulseAudio server, which will create new default audio configuration files.

 ## Check the PulseAudio Controls